Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 • vertigo

-• changes in mood, such as anxiety, irritability, and depression
+• changes in mood, such as anxiety, (hallucinations) irritability, and depression

 • Lung problems (pneumonitis).
 Tell your healthcare provider if you have any new or worsening symptoms of lung problems, including a dry cough (without mucus), productive cough (with mucus), wheezing, or trouble breathing.

 • Liver problems.
-Your healthcare provider will do blood tests to check your liver function before starting and during treatment with AUGTYRO.
+Your healthcare provider will do blood tests to check your liver function before starting treatment with AUGTYRO, every 2 weeks for the first month and as needed during treatment.
 Tell your healthcare provider right away if you develop symptoms of liver problems including:

 • dark or “tea-colored” urine